usethesource/rascal/src/org/rascalmpl/courses/Rascal/Statements/TryCatch/TryCatch.md

 *  Before leaving the try catch statement _Statement~3~_ is always executed (when present).

 .Examples
-Let's define a variant of the link:/Libraries#List-head[head] function that returns the first element of a list, but throws an exception when the list is empty.
+Let's define a variant of the [head]((Libraries:List-head)) function that returns the first element of a list, but throws an exception when the list is empty.
 Our variant will return `0` for an empty list:
 [source,rascal-shell]
 ----